-Running across the bottom of the 3ds Max UI are the time slider and the track bar, as shown earlier in Figure 1.1.
+Running across the bottom of the 3ds Max UI are the time slider and the track bar, as shown earlier in Figure 1.2.
 The time slider allows you to move through any frame in your scene by scrubbing (moving the slider back and forth).
 You can move through your animation one frame at a time by clicking the previous frame and next frame arrows on either side of the time slider or by pressing the shortcut keys.

-You can also use the time slider to animate objects by setting keyframes.
+You can also use the time slider to animate objects by setting keyframes, which are frames in which the animator creates a pose for a character (or whatever is being animated).
 With an object selected, right-click the time slider to open the Create Key dialog box, which allows you to create transform keyframes for the selected object.
 The track bar is directly below the time slider.
 The track bar is the timeline that displays the timeline format for your scene.
 More often than not, the track bar is displayed in frames, with the gap between each tick mark representing frames.
 On the track bar, you can move and edit your animation properties for the selected object.
 When a keyframe is present, right-click it to open a context menu where you can delete keyframes, edit individual transform values, and filter the track bar display.

-The Animation Playback controls in the lower right of the 3ds Max UI () are similar to the ones you would find on a VCR (how old are you?) or DVD player.
+The Animation Playback controls in the lower right of the 3ds Max UI (are similar to the ones you would find on a VCR (how old are you?) or DVD player.